ceford/cefjdemos-data-jdm-user/articles/en/languages/setup-a-multilingual-site.md

 Content Languages and that no sample data has been installed**.
 That will probably lead you to create a Multilingual site by manually executing the required steps one by one.
-That is an error-prone procedure in which you are likely to make a mistake, especially if you using several languages.
+That is an error-prone procedure in which you are likely to make a mistake, especially if you are using several languages.
 Mistakes can be fixed but the whole process is a little tedious and can be confusing.